crytic/building-secure-contracts/program-analysis/echidna/filtering-functions.md

 filterFunctions: ["f", "g", "h", "i"]
 ```

+It is important to note that the filtering will be performed by name only: if you need to filter an overloaded function, (e.g. `f()` and `f(uint256)`) this approach will not be precise enough.

 # Run Echidna

 Once we have one of the configuration files created, we can run Echidna like this: